wp-plugins/wp-retina-2x/readme.txt

 This plugin creates the image files required by the Retina (high-DPI) displays and it displays them to your visitors accordingly.
 Your website will now look beautiful and smooth on every device.

 It handles two different methods to serves the images to your visitors.
 Pick the one that works best with your hosting and environment.
+Support was added for WordPress Multi-site.

 == Changelog ==